robertacappabianca/SM_AuNP_PLGA/README.md

 <img src="img/gtoc.png" width="50%" align="center"></a>
 </p> -->

-In this repository are stored the Jupyter Notebooks used in the article [ARTICOLO](ARTICOLO) to:
+In this repository are stored the Jupyter Notebooks used in the [article](https://pubs.acs.org/doi/10.1021/acsomega.2c05218) to:

 1. Define the geometry and topology of a bare gold nanoparticle;

 2. To study the self-assembly and adsorption phenomena of PLGA polymers onto a AuNP surface through post-processing analysis.

-Furthermore, are shared the input files of the Packmol code and of the GROMACS software needed to repeat the work described in the article [ARTICOLO](ARTICOLO).
+Furthermore, are shared the input files of the Packmol code and of the GROMACS software needed to repeat the work described in the [article](https://pubs.acs.org/doi/10.1021/acsomega.2c05218).

 ## Table of contents